FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Experiments

 \textbf{Datasets.} We validate our methods on widely used benchmark of class-incremental learning CIFAR-100~\cite{cifar100} and ImageNet100/1000~\cite{imagenet1000}. \textbf{CIFAR-100}: CIFAR-100 consists of 50,000 training images with 500 images per class, and 10,000 testing images with 100 images per class. \textbf{ImageNet-1000}: ImageNet-1000 is a large scale dataset composed of about 1.28 million images for training and 50,000 for validation with 500 images per class. \textbf{ImageNet-100}: ImageNet-100 is composed of 100 classes randomly chosen from the original ImageNet-1000.

 \textbf{Protocol.} For both the CIFAR-100 and ImageNet-100, we validate our method on two widely used protocols: \textrm{(i)} \textbf{CIFAR-100/ImageNet-100 B0~(base 0)}: In the first protocols, we train all 100 classes gradually with 5, 10, 20 classes per step with the fixed memory size of 2,000 exemplars. (\textrm{ii}) \textbf{CIFAR-100/ImageNet-100 B50~(base 50)}: We also start by training the models on half the classes.
-Then we train the rest 50 classes with 2, 5, 10 classes per step with 20 examples as memory per class.
-For ImageNet-1000, we train all 1000 classes with 100 classes per step~(10 steps in total) with a fixed memory size of 20,000.
+Then we train the rest 50 classes with 2, 5, 10 classes per step with 20 exemplars per class.
+For ImageNet-1000, we train all 1000 classes with 100 classes per step~(10 steps in total) with a fixed memory size of 20,000 exemplars.

-\textbf{Implementation Details.} Our method and all compared methods are implemented with Pytorch~\cite{pytorch}.
-The code will be made publicly available.
+\textbf{Implementation Details.} Our method and all compared methods are implemented with Pytorch~\cite{pytorch} and PyCIL~\cite{zhou2021pycil}.
 For ImageNet, we adopt the standard ResNet-18~\cite{resnet} as our feature extractor and set the batch size to 256.
 The learning rate starts from 0.1 and gradually decays to zero with a cosine annealing scheduler~\cite{loshchilov2016sgdr}~(170 epochs in total).
 For CIFAR-100, we use a modified ResNet-32~\cite{icarl} as the most previous works as our feature extractor and set the batch size to 128.
 The learning rate also starts from 0.1 and gradually decays to zero with a cosine annealing scheduler~(170 epochs in total).
 For both ImageNet and CIFAR-100, we use SGD with the momentum of 0.9 and the weight decay of 5e-4 in the boosting stage.
 In the compression stage, we use SGD with the momentum of 0.9 and set the weight decay to 0.
 We set the temperature scalar $T$ to 2.
-The hyperparameter $\beta$ to compute the effective number is set to 0.97 in most settings.
-We use herding as our default strategy to sampling exemplars.
+For data augmentation, AutoAugment~\cite{cubuk2019autoaugment}, random cropping, horizontal flip, and normalization are employed to augment training images.
+The hyperparameter $\beta$ in Eq.~\ref{eq:bkd} is set to 0.97 in most settings, while the $\beta$ in Eq.~\ref{eq:la} on CIFAR-100 and ImageNet-100/1000 is set to 0.95 and 0.97, respectively.